cmagnuson/personal-projects-blog/_posts/2020-7-2-Cedar-Fence-Planters.md

 ![Cedar Fence Planters](/images/cedar-fence-planters/1.jpg)

-The first planter I assembeled with screws.
+The first planter I assembled with screws.
 The second I glued and nailed together.
 As you can see the glue has failed - I learned that certain glues will not hold well to cedar because of the oils it produces.
 Once the growing season is over I plan to empty this planter and re-glue it with an appropriate glue.

 ![Cedar Fence Planters](/images/cedar-fence-planters/2.jpg)